 Alternatively try it here on Booking.com

 Back to our Romania Travel Advice , Index and Blog Page for more things to do and places to see in Romania.
-We lived and travelled in Romania, on and off, for 2 years to make this reasource for you, we hope you make it to the Turda Salt Mine.
+We lived and travelled in Romania, on and off, for 3 years to make this resource for you, we hope you make it to Turda and the Salt Mine – Salina Turda.